josefernandezest98/training/README.md

 - **Fruit_Thresholding:** fruit thresholding in order to create synthetic datasets for training in computer vision detection.
 - **Gradient_Descent_Gompertz:** gradient descent algorithm with TensorFlow trying to optimize the prediction of functions that follow Gompertz curve growth model.
 - **PySpark_Training:** this directory contains the notebook consists of a kind of course with the basic functionalities of Apache PySpark with a FIFA 2017 dataset.
 - **SAM:** testing the new transformer Segment Anything from Meta-AI (Facebook).
-Test with the picture of the Castle of Bamburgh in Northumberland.
+Test with the picture of the Castle of Bamburgh in Northumberland, and one road in order to check the problem of Lane Edge Detection.